 a) Use brainwriting, not brainstorming.
 If you're trying to come up with ideas for a meeting with your team, they may all be moving in one direction.
 It is much more efficient to work on each one separately, do research, and then put them together.

-b) Don’t just focus on attracting customers.
+b) Don't just focus on attracting customers.
 One of the mistakes we often make is that we only associate marketing with attracting customers or other goals from the beginning of the sales funnel.
-But it is more efficient to focus on optimizing the conversion rate, on increasing the lifetime value of existing customers than on attracting new customers.
+However, it is more efficient to focus on optimizing the conversion rate, on increasing the lifetime value of existing customers than on attracting new customers.

 - Prioritize ideas

 But how do we do that?
 How do we choose the right one for us?

 In general, we should write down each idea according to 3 criteria:

 a) The potential of the idea - which can be the impact on the business.
 Is it an idea like Dropbox, which can radically change our business or one that moves things a little, but in the right direction?

 b) Ease of implementation - do we already have the logistics or resources to implement it or do we have to work hard and change a lot to implement it?